kixelated/moq-rs/README.md

 If you have a valid certificate you can use it instead of self-signing.
 The go binaries take a `-tls-cert` and `-tls-key` argument.
 Skip the remaining steps in this section and use your hostname instead.

-Otherwise, use [mkcert](https://github.com/FiloSottile/mkcert) to install a self-signed CA:
+Otherwise, we use [mkcert](https://github.com/FiloSottile/mkcert) to install a self-signed CA:
 ```
 ./generate/cert
 ```